ljleb/sd-mecha/guide/2-user-defined-merge-methods/README.md

 In order, we have:

 1. imports
-2. definition of our custom merge method `custom_sum`
+2. definition of our custom merge method `noise_sum`
 3. usage of the merge method

 Let's focus on the merge method definition.